benmiller314/cdm2019fall/plans/lesson-19.md

 layout: bottomnav
 ---

-# Visual Unit Criteria and Stretch Goals
+# Web Unit Criteria and Stretch Goals

 **Work to have done**: